By Alan Freed

 Once these clients begin to focus on the future instead of the past, they start to understand the advantages of engaging in problem-solving instead of fault-finding.
 Many of these clients decide that they would like to sit down, face-to-face with their spouse and work through their divorce issues, in the hope that they will be able to help their children better if they are working together.

 Some of these clients decide to try mediation, in which a professional assists the husband and wife in defining and then resolving the issues they need to address.
-Others consider a collaborative divorce, in which both sides have lawyers assisting them, but the lawyers pledge to adopting a problem-solving, future-focused approach, and to resolving all issues outside the courthouse.
+Others consider a collaborative divorce, in which both sides have lawyers assisting them, but the collaborative divorce lawyers pledge to adopting a problem-solving, future-focused approach, and to resolving all issues outside the courthouse.

 It’s important that anyone going through a divorce becomes aware of all of the options for getting through this difficult and highly emotionally charged process.
 It’s also important to understand that divorce, as painful as it may be, can also open new opportunities.
 Once the yelling stops, the listening can start.